osbuild/osbuild/docs/osbuild-manifest.5.rst

 The `pipeline` section describes the pipeline to execute.
-This includes a description of the build system to use for the execution, the stages to execute, and the final assemblers whichproduce the desired output format.
+This includes a description of the build system to use for the execution, the stages to execute, and the final assemblers which produce the desired output format.

 |
 | "**pipeline**": {